EricEdwardBryant/rprofile/README.md

 rprofile
 ========

-Yet another R package to manage repositories and libraries.
+Yet another R package to manage R packages.
+The rprofile strategy is a blend of the [packrat](https://rstudio.github.io/packrat) and [checkpoint](https://github.com/RevolutionAnalytics/checkpoint) strategies for package management.
+It uses the checkpoint repository infrastruction to tie R versions to versioned package repositories, and (optionally) makes it easy to install these packages within a given project.

 Motivation
 ----------

-Defend your R projects from [bit rot](https://en.wikipedia.org/wiki/Software_rot) caused by the endless march of time and the demands of continued progress! rprofile offers a simple way to manage R packages that allows you to easily reproduce your environment on other computers, while also allowing you to play with all those fun packages being released every day.
+Defend your R projects from [bit rot](https://en.wikipedia.org/wiki/Software_rot) caused by the endless march of time and the demands of continued progress! rprofile offers a simple way to manage R packages that allows you to easily reproduce your environment on other computers, while also allowing you to play with all those fun packages released every day.

 Example features:

 1. Quickly setup a project specific package library.
 2. Tie a sepcific version of R to a fixed set of packages that have been tested to work with that version.
-3. Easily reproduce package libraries on your friends computers.
+3. Easily reproduce package libraries on your friend's computers.
 4. Easily switch between latest package releases and fixed versions.
+5. Easily upgrade R.
-5. Minimal setup and maintenance.
+6. Minimal setup and maintenance.

 Judicious package management is essential to ensure your projects remain reproducible for yourself and others.
 For this, rprofile is here to help!